 Example: An individual chooses lower medical expense coverage of $250,000 and later is injured in an auto accident.
 You are involved in the accident and determined to be at fault.
 If the other person has $1M of medical bills you can be sued for the $750,000 balance of uncovered medical expenses.

 If you injure several people in an accident your liability exposure is even greater.
-(We suggest raising the liability coverage on your auto policy and/or adding an umbrella liability policy)
+(We suggest raising the liability coverage on your auto policy and/or adding an umbrella liability policy) - Q. Will the required bodily injury liability coverage be higher when my auto policy renews after July 2, 2020?

 A. Yes!
 For the reasons explained above the new law now requires a “default” bodily injury liability amount of $250,000 per person/$500,000 per accident.
 All policies with lower bodily injury liability coverage will be increased to this amount when your policy renews, unless you specifically request lower coverage.